clawpack/geoclaw/examples/tsunami/chile2010_fgmax-fgout/README.rst

 on a fixed grid resolution, as often desired for making smooth animations of a portion of the computational domain.

+**New in v5.10.1:**

+As of v5.10.1, the make_fgout_animation.py script has been simplified a bit and cleaned up.
+See the docstring for more information.
+In addition, a new script has been added to make an animation that also shows a transect of the surface elevation and the bottom topography from the fgout frames.
+Note that the topography changes as the tsunami propagates based on where the finer AMR grids are located.
+To make this animation:

+    python make_fgout_animation_with_transect.py

+or it is also created by `make fgout_plots`, in which case the resulting `fgout_animation_with_transect.*` files are moved into `_plots_fgout` and linked from `_plots_fgout/_PlotIndex.html`.

 Saving a sequence of fgout frames to a single netCDF file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^